UffizziCloud/uffizzi/README.md

 # uffizzi_app
-uffizzi_app is the primary web application than enables a Continuous Previews capability
+uffizzi_app is the primary web application than enables a Continuous Previews capability per https://cpmanifesto.org

 We are in the process of open sourcing core components of uffizzi. uffizzi_controller (https://github.com/UffizziCloud/uffizzi_controller) has been released.